 About the Egress Marking Visible Notification Appliance (“LinearStrobe”)

-The LinearStrobe, a/k/a an Egress Marking Visible Notification Appliance (EMVNA), in all of its forms, is a supplementary visible notification method designed to utilize a fire alarm system-synchronized, audible/sound or other stimuli activation integration configurations to trigger its operation.
+The LinearStrobe, a/k/a an Egress Marking Visible Notification Appliance (EMVNA), in all of its forms, is a primary and/or supplementary visible notification, to be determined by the authority having jurisdiction, designed to utilize a fire alarm system-synchronized, audible/sound or other stimuli activation integration configurations to trigger its operation.
 The LinearStrobe delivers linear stroboscopic and static-light luminary configurations situated around the periphery of an exit door and/or, in alternative configurations, along the path of egress, to deliver an emergency alarm light message to:

 (i) “Alert” (notify) occupants of the building or premises to the existence of a fire or other emergency condition when the fire alarm or other system in the building is activated; and,